 Also known as hemp hearts, these little seeds are a protein powerhouse at 15 grams of protein per 1/4 cup.
 Similar to spirulina, hemp is also a complete source of protein, containing all amino acids, and also contains the essential fatty acid GLA.
 The hemp plant is commonly grown in Western Canada, and at the top part of the hemp plant, you will find the hard hemp seed which is harvested for food such as hemp hearts, hemp protein powder, and hemp oil.
 Mild in flavor, hemp hearts can easily be added to salads and smoothies or topped on soups and stews for a little protein boost.

 3. Chia Seeds

 The same little seeds that supplied your Chia Pet are now touted as a quality protein source.
-Despite their tiny size, a mere 2 tablespoons of chia seeds provide 4 grams of protein and 11 grams of fibre.
-Punching far above their weight in nutritional value, chia seeds are also the highest plant-source of omega-3 fatty acids.
-With their ability to absorb 4 times their weight in water, chia seeds are perfect for making healthy puddings, adding to smoothies or as an egg substitute in baking.
+Despite their tiny size, a mere 2 tablespoons of chia seeds provide 4 grams of protein and 11 grams of fiber.
+Punching far above their weight in nutritional value, chia seeds are also the highest plant source of omega-3 fatty acids.
+With their ability to absorb 4 times their weight in water, chia seeds are perfect for making healthy puddings, adding to smoothies, or as an egg substitute in baking.